frc8840/8840-utils/README.md

 ## Contact

-If you have any questions, comments, concerns, or anything else, feel free to contact us [here!](https://www.team8840.org/contact)
+If you have any questions, comments, concerns, or anything else, feel free to contact us [here!](https://www.team8840.org/contact) or by messaging us on [Instagram](https://www.instagram.com/bay_robotics/).

-# Thanks for reading!